The Amity Affliction

-The Amity Affliction is an Australian post-hardcore band from Gympie, Queensland, formed in 2003.
-It consists of Joel Birch (lead vocals), Dan Brown (guitar), Jonathan Reeves (bass, vocals) and Joe Longobardi (drums).
-The band has released eight studio albums, Severed Ties (2008), Youngbloods (2010), Chasing Ghosts (2012), Let the Ocean Take Me (2014), This Could Be Heartbreak (2016), Misery (2018), Everyone Loves You...
-Once You Leave Them (2020) and Not Without My Ghosts (2023).
+The Amity Affliction is an Australian metalcore band originally from Gympie, Queensland, formed in 2003.
+The band currently consists of Joel Birch (lead vocals), Dan Brown (guitar) and Jonathan Reeves (bass, vocals).
+The band has released nine studio albums – the most recent of which, House of Cards, was released in 2026.
 They are known for their highly personal songs, often dealing with depression, anxiety, death, substance abuse, and suicide, many lyrics stemming from vocalist Joel Birch's past struggles.

 History

 Formation and early releases (2003–2008)

-The Amity Affliction formed in Gympie, a South-East Queensland town in Australia, by friends Ahren Stringer, Joseph Lilwall and Troy Brady in their final year of high school.
-While it is known that Stringer was originally the band's frontman and Brady was the band's original guitarist, Lilwall's role in the early days of the band is unknown.
-His participation did not last long, however, as the earliest recorded material of the band was done so without him.
+The Amity Affliction formed in Gympie, a South-East Queensland town in Australia, by friends Ahren Stringer and Troy Brady in their final year of high school.
 The band was named for a close friend of the band, who died in a car accident at the age of 17.
-'Amity' referred to the friendship, and 'Affliction' was to indicate the struggle which dealing with the death caused the band members.
+'Amity' referred to the friendship, and 'Affliction' was to indicate the struggle that dealing with the death caused the band members.
 Whilst still at high school, the band spent many times playing at school concerts and lunch breaks.

 In 2004, The Amity Affliction released a three track self-titled demo produced by Scott Mullane at Aisle 6 Recording.
 At the time of recording, Stringer and Brady were joined by Garth Buchanan on bass and Lachlan Faulkner on drums.
 In late 2004, vocalist Joel Birch joined the band.
 In mid-2005, The Amity Affliction released their debut self-titled EP.
 After the release of the EP, they toured the east coast of Australia.
 Later that year, Faulker quit to join the band Saint Lucia; he was replaced by Troels Thomasson.

 A second line-up change followed some 18 months later when a keyboardist, Trad Nathan, expanded the band to a six-piece.
 Buchanan left shortly thereafter to join Behind Crimson Eyes.
 He was replaced by new bassist Chris Burt, although he lasted only a few months in the role before he swapped instruments with guitarist Stringer.
 The Amity Affliction released a new five track EP entitled High Hopes which was named for the house in which The Amityville Horror took place.
 The first pressing came in a CD/DVD package.
 The DVD featured the band discussing the recording of the EP, it also featured the band on the road and performing.